RadialDevGroup/ombudsman/management/ONBOARDING.md

 - Schedule
   - How to communicate vacations/absences.
   - Explain calendar (part time employees should post their time they will be in office).
-  - Add the new employee's birthday and hire date (Team Member's Work Anniversary) to the Radial Events calendar.
+  - Add the new employee's birthday and hire date ("[Team Member]'s Work Anniversary") to the Radial Events calendar.
 - Attendance
   - Commitments (Google Calendar).
   - Communication (Slack, Email, team@ google group, team.<project> communication).